TheSantacloud/blog/content/posts/Injecting to head with Streamlit.md

 You can always use [streamlit components](https://docs.streamlit.io/develop/api-reference/custom-components/st.components.v1.html), which puts it in an isolated iframe, but this doesn't work for things like Google Tags.

-If you're the owner of the app - if you've reached this point, I suggest that for the next expansion request for this project you consider switching to a different way to create your websites.
+If you're the owner of the app - and you've reached this point, I suggest that for the next expansion request for this project you consider switching to a different way to create your websites.
 I've had to do a lot of weird things to make cookies work, OAuth, and various other things.
 But I'm not the owner of this specific project so I don't call the shot - I just do what I'm asked.

 ## Bonus: Using environment variables